taskadapter/taskadapter/README.md

 ## Release process.
 * Get the latest build from Jenkins https://dev.taskadapter.com/jenkins/view/taskadapter/job/taskadapter
-* With this build - verify and close issues on TaskAdapter Trello board: https://trello.com/b/eLGOvlZa/ta
+* With this build - verify and close issues on TaskAdapter board: https://app.asana.com/0/1199872896549300/board
 * Trigger a release build that will upload the distributive to Bitbucket https://dev.taskadapter.com/jenkins/view/taskadapter/job/taskadapter-release/
 * Make sure User Guide is up-to-date on http://www.taskadapter.com (website contents is stored in